bigfont/DeployWebApp2Azure/README.md

 This is the remote Git repository that stores our source code. [github.com]() has detailed instructions.

-* Setup a remote repository with a README.md
+* Setup a remote repository.
 * Copy it's uri.
-* For the demo we'll use `git@github.com:bigfont/Deploy2Azure.git`
+* For the demo we'll use `git@github.com:bigfont/silly-frogs.git`

 # Local: Setup Git